ishanpm/pulse-ca/README.md

 ## Details

 Pulse2 revolves around two types of pulses, "gate" and "signal".
 Gate pulses are used to toggle gates, which transmit or block signals.
-Signal pulses do nothing, but can be converted onto gate pulses.
+Signal pulses do nothing, but can be converted into gate pulses.
 Pulses always propogate to adjacent cells that will accept them.

 These are the main states:
 - 0, black: Empty.
 Never changes.